openstack-archive/fuel-specs/policy/team-structure.rst

 that has a +2 from another core reviewer; if the update adds new maintainers, it must also have +1 votes from all added maintainers.

+Since components could be generic there must be two levels of design.
+By-component design specs describe component changes that are not necessarily related to Fuel and these specs are out of the scope of this policy.
+Fuel design specs describe Fuel features that usually require coordinated changes in multiple components.
+Each Fuel spec must be reviewed and approved by matter experts from at least the following backgrounds (even if respective section is empty):

+* Web UI

+* Nailgun&Orchestration

+* Fuel Library

+It is up to the Fuel-specs core team to involve other SMEs to review a particular spec if specific expertise is required.

 Alternatives
 ============